vb-consulting/Norm.net/Documentation/reference/methods.md

     .Single();
 ```

-- Note: this callback can be set for all commands - use `Configure` method in your program startup:
+- Note: this callback can be set for all commands - use the `Configure` method in your program startup:

 ```csharp
 //